S10skeleton/Shanes-Employee-Tracker/README.md

 1. **Clone the repository:**
 2. **Navigate to the repository directory:**
-3. **Install necessary dependencies:**
+3. **Install necessary dependencies:  npm install**

 ## Usage

 To use Employee Tracker, follow these steps:

 1. **Start the application: Node Server.js**
-2. **Choose an option from the menu** to view departments, roles, employees, add departments, <br>
+2. **Choose an option from the menu** to view departments, roles, employees, add departments,<br>
+   roles, employees, update employee roles, view employees by department or manager,<br>
-   roles, employees, update employee roles, or quit the application.
+   delete departments, roles, and employees, view department budgets, or quit the application.

 ## Features